When Does Medicare Start?

 When does Medicare start?

-- If you sign up during initial enrollment: Immediately, and coverage can be backdated up to 12 months
+- If you sign up during initial enrollment: Immediately, and the government may start your coverage up to one year in the past, depending on when your symptoms started

 - If you sign up during general enrollment: The month after you sign up

-- If you sign up during special enrollment: There is no special enrollment period for people with kidney failure
+- If you sign up during special enrollment: Special enrollment isn't an option for people with kidney failure

-When are you eligible?
-The first month you receive Social Security disability benefits for ALS
+When do you qualify?
+The first month you get Social Security disability benefits for ALS

 When does Medicare start?